clara-risk/DR_thesis_project_code_appendix/README.md

 # 3: DR_example_visualize_beaudoin_data_in_fire_perimeter.ipynb

-This Jupyter notebook contains an example of visualizing the Beaudoin data (https://cdnsciencepub.com/doi/10.1139/cjfr-2013-0401) inside the fire perimeter.
+This Jupyter notebook contains an example of visualizing the Beaudoin et al. data (https://cdnsciencepub.com/doi/10.1139/cjfr-2013-0401) inside the fire perimeter.
 The script can be used to visualize the data but also ensure that it is being extracted from the raster data inside the fire perimeter properly.